 Take the Shopping List and Load Up

-First, scroll to the bottom of this article and sign up for my 30 freezer meal freebie.
+First, click here and sign up for my 30 freezer meal freebie.
 You can use the links to print a copy of each of the recipes.
 Take the shopping list to the grocery store and load up.

 While you’re at the store, get some gallon zip lock bags and some sharpies to write the names of the meals.

 Don’t pass out at the checkout counter at the total cost of your cart.
 This takes the place of most of your shopping for a month.
 You’ll have dinners and leftovers for lunches.

 Have those friends over on a Saturday instead and have them bring their cooking supplies.
 Cutting boards, knives, measuring spoons and cups.
 Trust me that people are looking for ways to help you and don’t know how.

 You’re all set after you get a few bottles of wine and some pizza for everyone else to enjoy while you use them for slave labor!
 Throw on the movie Knocked Up to get the laughs going.